 Madrid’s Practical Advantages for Debt Recovery

-Madrid's commercial courts (Juzgados de lo Mercantil) are among Spain's most experienced in handling international disputes.
+Madrid’s commercial courts (Juzgados de lo Mercantil) are among Spain’s most experienced in handling international disputes.
 The monitorio procedure processes efficiently here thanks to high case volumes and dedicated judicial resources.
-For contested cases, Madrid courts offer relatively predictable timelines compared to smaller jurisdictions where a commercial debt case is a novelty rather than routine.
+For contested cases, Madrid courts offer relatively predictable timelines compared to smaller jurisdictions.

 Beyond the courts, Madrid’s concentration of banking headquarters means that asset investigations and account garnishment orders can be executed more efficiently.
 When enforcement requires identifying the debtor’s bank accounts — which it usually does — having an agent with Madrid banking sector relationships accelerates the process considerably.